-CBD oil essentially encourages our bodies to work with our ECS to maintain internal homeostasis, which is the balance across all our major regulatory systems (the nervous system, for example, or circulatory system).
+When taking CBD oil, the CBD oils essentially encourages our bodies to work with our endocannabinoid system to maintain internal homeostasis, which is the balance across all our major regulatory systems (the nervous system, for example, or circulatory system).

-Many people say they feel better, younger, and in better general health when regularly using good-quality CBD oil.
+Many people say they feel better, younger, and in better general health when regularly using quality top-tier CBD oil.

-CBD is safe, effective, and quickly and easily metabolized by all mammals.
-It is virtually impossible to overdose.
+CBD is safe, effective, and easily metabolized by everyone.
+It is virtually impossible to take too high of a dosage with pet CBD oil or human CBD oil.
 There is no risk of becoming chemically dependent on (or addicted to) CBD oil.
 No serious side effects have been reported.
 On rare occasions mild diarrhea or slight drowsiness has been linked to high dosages.

-The CBD oil that consumers can purchase in stores and online come in many forms; tinctures, capsules, and edibles are most common.
+The CBD oil that consumers can purchase in stores and online come in many forms: tinctures, capsules, and edibles.

 Tinctures are often used sublingually, which means they are placed under the tongue for 60 seconds and then swallowed, and can be absorbed into the body significantly faster than capsules or edibles.

 Sublingual CBD oil can provide by far the most efficient relief : you could start feeling the effects of a CBD oil tincture in as little as 10 or 15 minutes versus the 30 to 45 minutes, on average, for other methods, particularly those that require digestion.

 The average dosage of CBD depends on what you need it for.
 For example, pet owners and their dogs won't require the same dosage of CBD.
 CBD dosage will be lower for a dog compared to human consumption.
 Human grade CBD and high quality CBD yields many benefits when the proper dosage is administered.